Selective Reviews of Bandit Problems in AI via a Statistical View: Advanced Topics

-Although this is a relatively new field, an increasing number of researchers have recognized this issue and proposed solutions to address it.
-For general sub-Gaussian rewards, \cite{lieber2022estimating} and \cite{zhang2020non} have explored methods for estimating such parameters, designing valid concentration inequalities and corresponding algorithms.
-For scenarios involving specific structures, \cite{wei2023zero} proposed avoiding parameter estimation altogether, leveraging existing information to construct valid concentration inequalities and develop appropriate algorithms.
 To keep our discussion concise, we present only the simulation results in this section.
-The simulation focuses on mixed Gaussian rewards with an unknown sub-Gaussian variance proxy.
-The methods compared include ``TS" and ``UCB (asymptotic)", which assume that the rewards are Gaussian and use the estimated variance as the true variance. ``UCB (wrong use Hoeffding)" treats the rewards as bounded and constructs a Hoeffding-type concentration using the maximal and minimal observed values.
-It is worth noting that these three methods are based on invalid concentration and may lack validity for the algorithm. ``UCB (estimated subG norm)" follows the method proposed by \cite{zhang2023tight}, which estimates the sub-Gaussian norm, while ``UCB (estimated variance proxy)" adopts the approach from \cite{lieber2022estimating} to estimate the variance proxy.
-Figure \ref{fig:new} shows the detailed simulation outcomes.
-As indicated, the UCB method based on the estimated sub-Gaussian norm \citep{zhang2023tight} achieves the lowest regret, as this method uses a valid concentration bound, reduces computational cost, and avoids computational errors compared to the approach in \cite{lieber2022estimating} \citep[see the discussion in][]{zhang2023tight}.
+The~simulation focuses on mixed Gaussian rewards with an unknown sub-Gaussian variance proxy.
+The methods compared include ``TS'' and ``UCB (asymptotic)'', which assume that the rewards are Gaussian and use the estimated variance as the true variance. ``UCB (wrong use Hoeffding)'' treats the rewards as bounded and constructs a Hoeffding-type concentration using the maximal and minimal observed values.
+It is worth noting that these three methods are based on invalid concentration and may lack validity for the algorithm. ``UCB (estimated sub-G norm)'' follows the method proposed by~\cite{zhang2023tight}, which estimates the sub-Gaussian norm, while ``UCB (estimated variance proxy)'' adopts the approach from~\cite{lieber2022estimating} to estimate the variance~proxy.

+To evaluate algorithm performance, we conduct 100 simulations with Gaussian mixture rewards drawn from $\frac{2}{5} N \left( \frac{5}{4} \mu_k, 1\right) + \frac{3}{5} N \left( \frac{5}{6} \mu_k, 4\right)$, where $\mu_k = 1 - 0.05k$ for $k = 1, \ldots, 20$.
+The~algorithm parameters were configured as recommended in their respective references.
+Figure~\ref{fig:new} presents the outcomes of these simulations.
+As indicated, the~UCB method based on the estimated sub-Gaussian norm \citep{zhang2023tight} achieves the lowest regret, as~this method uses a valid concentration bound, reduces computational cost, and~avoids computational errors compared with the approach in~\cite{lieber2022estimating,zhang2023tight}.

-\section{Concluding Remarks and Future Directions}
+\section{Concluding Remarks and Future~Directions}

 Bandit algorithms have gained significant attention and widespread applications across various fields.
-Accurate uncertainty quantification remains crucial for addressing the exploration-exploitation tradeoff inherent in these algorithms.
-In this paper, we reviewed two of the most commonly used methods: the UCB and TS approaches.
+Accurate uncertainty quantification remains crucial for addressing the exploration–exploitation tradeoff inherent in these algorithms.
+In~this paper, we review two of the most commonly used methods: the UCB and TS~approaches.